By Joe Wilkes

 This holiday season, many of us who are stumped for a gift for a loved one will be tempted by the adorable faces peering out at us from behind the display windows of the local pet store.
 Who doesn’t love puppies and kittens?

 This could be the gift that cements a budding relationship with a significant other.
 It could be the gift that makes your child realize you are the best parent a kid could have.
 It could be the gift of companionship that brings a lonely or elderly relative back into the world.
 Or not.
-Here are some do’s and don’ts to consider when considering a new pet over the holidays.

 The ASPCA urges holiday gift givers to boycott pet stores and Web sites that sell puppies.
 Why?
 Because the animals at these pet stores usually come from puppy mills, where mothers are forced to have more litters than nature intended, and puppies are given inadequate nutrition and medical care.
 The goal of these mills is to deliver as many pups to pet stores as possible, ignoring the genetic and medical issues that the new caregiver cannot.